Annette Beck-Sickinger: Research

-She is a member of the German Chemical Society, the Saxonian Academy of Sciences and the German Academy of Sciences Leopoldina.
-She is known for her work on peptide signaling; she has coauthored reference works on combinatorial chemistry as applied to peptides and has participated in International Union of Pharmacology projects on standardization of nomenclature for G protein-coupled receptor peptide ligands.
+She is known for her work on peptide signaling, ligand-receptor interactions, especially of neuropeptides, their downstream signal transduction processes, and the chemical modification of peptides and proteins for diagnostic and therapeutic applications.
+She is the author of several biochemistry textbooks and has published numerous papers (>430 listed in PubMed; Google Scholar h-index 82, total citations >25,000).
+She has coauthored reference works on combinatorial chemistry as applied to peptides and has participated in International Union of Pharmacology projects on standardization of nomenclature for G protein-coupled receptor peptide ligands.